lpr78/4-Portfolio2/README.md

-# GCSE Binary Game
+# Binary Manipulation and Simplication Game

 ## Introduction
 * Computer Science teaching is gradually moving towards non-computer based classroom learning, with limited school based equipment availability.
 * Resulting in the lack of interactivity in the lesson, utilising technology.
-* The intention is to supply a mobile quiz solution for learners on a GCSE Computer Science Topic: Binary Manipulation
+* The intention is to supply a mobile quiz solution for learners on an A-Level/GCSE Computer Science course, focusing on the topic: Binary Manipulation and Simplication.
 * The web based application can be accessible via mobile devices or limited mobile device technology accessible to the teacher
 * The game element can be utilised as a starter or plenary activity, testing knowledge at the end of the topic delivery
 * The game itself will be a full graphical user interface which would benefit with a time-based element to mimic the examination time